purescraps/purehtml/README.md

   - array of above
 * `properties: { [key: string]: Config }` implicitly sets `type` to `object`.
 * `items: Config` defines the configuration that will be used to extract data for every match of the selector.
+* `union: ConfigWithSelector[]` extracts data for the first matching configuration only.
+Extracts `null` if none of the given configurations match.